Generic Name: nicotine (Nasal route)

 Proper Use of Nicotrol NS

 You should stop smoking completely before you start using this medicine.
-If you continue to smoke during treatment, you may have an increased risk of nicotine overdose.
+Do not use any tobacco products during therapy.
+If you continue to smoke with the nasal spray, you may have serious unwanted effects from nicotine.

-Use this medicine exactly as directed by your doctor.
-Remember that it is also important to participate in a stop-smoking program during treatment.
+It is also important to use a stop-smoking program that may include education, counseling, and psychological support.
 This may make it easier for you to stop smoking.

 The dose of this medicine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of this medicine.
 If your dose is different, do not change it unless your doctor tells you to do so.